artsy/artsy.github.io/source/_posts/2012-08-14-on-objective-c-code-standards.markdown

 Occasionally it's necessary for subclass to know about private methods defined by its superclass, so we use a shared category to let them know what they respond to.
 Like Apple, we also quit using `@private` in header files.

 Ivars now should go in class extensions, and be prefixed by an underscore.
 Apple advises that you don't use method names with underscores but encourage underscored variable names.
-This also can free up method parameters from having ugly names such as anArtwork or aString, something I personally am not a fan of.
+This also can free up method parameters from having ugly names such as anArtwork or aString.

 ### Use object literals when possible.